 It’s not hard to work up an appetite, which is a good thing as just in front of the Discovery Centre is the Mountain View Café open for breakfast and lunch.
 A popular place to dine as the comfortable interior, tasty dishes and alfresco dining overlooking the spectacular Glass House Mountains is hard to resist.

 7. GARDNERS FALLS MALENY & MALENY TRAIL

 There are many other gems around the area where you can enjoy the beautiful outdoors, including the Maleny waterfalls.
 Take a short walk to Gardners Falls and easily accessible waterfall and swimming area.
 Stop along the way and enjoy a splash in the freshwater rock pools off Obi Obi Creek.

-Also following part of the creek is the Maleny Trail, starting from the showgrounds you can choose to walk sections of the trail stopping at the numerous viewing platforms or walk the full 6.7-kilometre pathway that is lined with more than 18,000 trees and plants, allowing you to reconnect with nature in peaceful surroundings.
+Following part of the creek is the Maleny Trail, starting from the showgrounds walk sections of the trail stopping at the numerous viewing platforms or walk the full 6.7-kilometre pathway that is lined with more than 18,000 trees and plants, allowing you to reconnect with nature in peaceful surroundings.
 Along the track are BBQ areas, picnic tables, seating, and public toilets.
 Don’t forget your camera as there are many areas to catch a glimpse of the local platypus.

 OTHER THINGS TO DO ON THE SUNSHINE COAST WITH KIDS